John Fortner Award

 Any current member of the TOEA may either self-nominate or nominate someone else for this award as long as they meet the following criteria:

-2. Have been a member of TOEA for at least 5 years.
+2. Has been a member of TOEA for at least 5 years.

-3. Is not currently a member of the Board of Directors.
+3. Is not currently a member of the TOEA Board of Directors.

 4. May be either an active or retired educator.

-5. Serve as a positive role model epitomizing the values and desired outcomes of outdoor/environmental education.
+5. Serves as a positive role model who epitomizes the values and desired outcomes of outdoor/environmental education.

-6. Demonstrate enthusiasm for the profession and her/his role in it.
+6. Demonstrates enthusiasm for the profession and her/his role in it.

-7. Show interest in, and sensitivity to the needs of students, clients, and fellow professionals.
+7. Shows interest in, and sensitivity to the needs of students, clients, and fellow professionals.

-8. Utilizes various methodologies and implements creative, innovative and safe effective courses, programs, classes in outdoor education.
+8. Utilizes various methodologies and implement creative, innovative, and safe effective courses, programs, classes in outdoor education.

 The award recipient will be recognized at the TOEA workshop and presented with a keepsake.